 10. Wade through Icicle Creek near Leavenworth.

-Need more leads on Washington’s best swimming holes?
-Check out
+Need more leads on the best swimming holes in Washington?
+Check out these